|Low Latency Best Practices||Table of Content||Frequently Asked Questions|

-There are many settings in the Session class, and this section covers only subset that relates to high-throughput workloads.
+There are many settings in the Session class, and this section covers the only subset that relates to high-throughput workloads.

 Network utilization and latency are usually inversely proportional.
 Smaller packets will be transmitted over the network faster and therefore will have lower latency.
 However, many smaller packets require greater network overhead (IP headers and Ethernet headers) than fewer larger packets.
 OnixS .NET FIX Engine exposes an ability to strike the right balance to divide up the messages into groups that will give you some efficiency in the network and on the receiver side.
 Each session can be configured using the MessageGrouping property.
-The table below describes possible values of MessageGrouping option.
+The table below describes the possible values of the MessageGrouping option.

 |0 (default)||The messages will be sent as soon as possible, and pending messages (if any) will be grouped till reaching of TCP buffer size.|

 |1||The messages will be sent as soon as possible and never will be grouped.|

 |2 (or greater)||The messages will be sent as soon as possible, and pending messages will be grouped maximum by 2 (or greater).|